douglaslice/AngularSearchField/README.md

 1 Install component with the command "bower install angular-search-field --save"

-2 Import the 'angularSearchField.js' script in your page.
+2 Import the 'angularSearchField.js' and 'angularSearchField.css' script in your page.

 3 Include the module 'angular.searchField' in your angular app.